 The Oculus Go, that we previewed last December, has finally arrived.
 And make no mistake, it's a game changer!
-Because it comes to a market split between high-end systems that need base stations and high-processor computers or headsets that housed smart phones.
-The HTC Vive and Oculus Rift led the former, Google Daydream and Samsung GearVR led the the latter.
+Because it comes into a market that is currently divided between high-end systems that need base stations and high-processor computers on the one hand, or headsets that simply serve as housing for smart phones.
+The HTC Vive and Oculus Rift lead the former category, while Google Daydream and Samsung GearVR lead the the latter.

 Of course, you could get a cheap alternative to the high-end Vive or Rift buy purchasing one the new range of Windows Mixed Reality products that we reviewed in February.
 You don't need a base station for WMR.
 But to use a WMR headset you still have to plug it into a computer.